pallets/flask/docs/installation.rst

 Installation
 ============

 Python Version
 --------------

-We recommend using the latest version of Python 3.
-Flask supports Python 3.5 and newer, Python 2.7, and PyPy.
+We recommend using the latest version of Python.
+Flask supports Python 3.6 and newer.

 Dependencies
 ------------